1j01/project-nexus/IDEAS.md

 # Ideas

-* Open all your tools for you
+* Open all your tools for you when you press the folder button
 	* Editor
 		* Your editor *does* support opening folders, doesn't it?
 		* Default to `EDITOR`